getbannerman/babl/README.md

 }
 ```

 Interestingly, this JSON output is also a valid BABL template.
-In general, when a JSON file is also a valid Ruby file, then it is also a valid BABL template.
-This property makes it very easy to mix static and dynamic content during developpement.
+In fact, BABL is almost a perfect JSON superset, thanks to [implicit forms](pages/operators.md).

 ## Documentation